Orangutan Granted Legal Personhood Is Now Living In Florida

 Sandra, the 33-year-old orangutan who was granted legal personhood in Judge Elena Liberatori’s landmark 2015 ruling, is now living in the Center for Great Apes in Wauchula, Florida, Newsweek reports.

 Patti Ragan, director of Sandra’s new home, claims that the orangutan is adjusting to the center, which also houses 21 orangutans and 31 chimpanzees.
-All of the center’s inhabitants have been rescued or retired from stage shows, labs, circuses, and the exotic pet trade.
+All the center’s inhabitants have been rescued or retired from stage shows, labs, circuses, and the exotic pet trade.

 “She was shy when she first arrived, but once she saw the swings, toys, and grassy areas in her new home, she went out to explore,” Ragan said.